sbkwgh/nodeBlog/README.md

 #Node.js Blog App

-A simple blog app written in Node.js
+A simple blog app written with Node.js; using Jade templates, and Less CSS preprocessor